Venous Leak Treatment

 Patients with venous leak usually complain that they are able to achieve an erection, but it doesn’t last long.
 In some cases, even the initial erection is weak or incomplete, and whatever erection occurs tends to fade quickly.

-How Do you Fix Venogenic Erectile Dysfunction?
+How Fix Venogenic Erectile Dysfunction?

 If you suspect venous leakage, consult a healthcare professional or a sexual medicine specialist for proper diagnosis and treatment.
 According to Dr. Amjad, our urologist at Dot Clinics, surgical procedures such as vein embolization or venous ligation surgery are the best options for a permanent cure of venous leak ED.
 Oral ED medications and non-surgical options like P-Shot and Shockwave therapy are also effective if the patient does not have a serious condition.